zuozhenggh/learning-library/data-management-library/database/21c/dba-essentials/em-dba/sqlplus-container-details/sqlplus-container-details.md

 ### Prerequisites

-Oracle Database 21c installed and a CDB with at least one PDB created.
+- Oracle Database 21c installed and a CDB with at least one PDB created.
+- You have completed -
+    - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
+    - Lab: Setup Compute Instance

 ## Task 1: Set the Environment